Textualize/textual/docs/guide/screens.md

     ```

 Note the `request_quit` action in the app which pushes a new instance of `QuitScreen`.
 This makes the quit screen active. if you click cancel, the quit screen calls `pop_screen` to return the default screen.
 This also removes and deletes the `QuitScreen` object.

+## Background opacity

+If a screen has a background color with an *alpha* component, then the background color will be blended with the screen below it.
+The scree